False pretenses: History

 The three major theft offences were larceny, embezzlement and false pretences.
 Larceny was a common law offence (created by judicial action) while embezzlement and false pretences were statutory offences (created by legislative action).
 Larceny is by far the oldest.
-The elements of larceny were "well-settled" by the thirteenth century.
+The elements of larceny were "well-settled" by the 13th century.
 The only other theft offence then existing was cheat which was a misdemeanor.
 Cheat was a primitive version of the crime of false pretences and involved obtaining property by the use of false weights or measures.
-In 1541 a statute was enacted by Parliament that made it a misdemeanor to obtain property by a false token or a counterfeit letter "made in any other man’s name."
+In 1541 a statute, the Counterfeit Letters, etc. Act 1541 (33 Hen.
+8. c.
+1) was enacted by Parliament that made it a misdemeanor to obtain property by a false token or a counterfeit letter "made in any other man's name."
 This statute did not cover obtaining property by the use false spoken words.
-The first "modern" false pretence statute was enacted by Parliament in 1757.
+The first "modern" false pretence statute, the Obtaining Money by False Pretences, etc. Act 1757 (30 Geo.
+2. c.
+24), was enacted by Parliament in 1757.
 The statute prohibited obtaining "money, goods, wares, or merchandise" by "false pretence."
-The first general embezzlement statute was enacted by Parliament in 1799.
+The first general embezzlement statute, the Embezzlement Act 1799 (39 Geo.
+3. c.
+85), was enacted by Parliament in 1799.

 The broad distinction between this offence and larceny is that in the former the owner intends to part with his property, in the latter he does not.
 This offence dates as a statutory crime practically from 1756.
 At common law the only remedy originally available for an owner who had been deprived of his goods by fraud was an indictment for the crime of cheating, or a civil action for deceit.
-These remedies were insufficient to cover all cases where money or other properties had been obtained by false pretences, and the offence was first partially created by a statute of Henry VIII (1541), which enacted that if any person should falsely and deceitfully obtain any money, goods, &c., by means of any false token or counterfeit letter made in any other man's name, the offender should suffer any punishment other than death, at the discretion of the judge.
-The scope of the offence was enlarged to include practically all false pretences by the Act of 1756, the provisions of which were embodied in the Larceny Act 1861.
+These remedies were insufficient to cover all cases where money or other properties had been obtained by false pretences, and the offence was first partially created by a statute of Henry VIII, the Counterfeit Letters, etc. Act 1541 (33 Hen.
+8. c.
+1), which enacted that if any person should falsely and deceitfully obtain any money, goods, etc., by means of any false token or counterfeit letter made in any other man's name, the offender should suffer any punishment other than death, at the discretion of the judge.
+The scope of the offence was enlarged to include practically all false pretences by the Obtaining Money by False Pretences, etc. Act 1757, the provisions of which were embodied in the Larceny Act 1861.